terraform-linters/setup-tflint/README.md

 Default: `"latest"`

+### `expected_sha256`

+A comma-separated list of expected SHA256 hashes of the downloaded TFLint binary.
+If provided, the action will verify the binary’s integrity and proceed only if one of the hashes matches the computed hash.

+This feature can help validate downloads from different sources or mirrors.

 ### `github_token`

 Used to authenticate requests to the GitHub API to obtain release data from the TFLint repository.
 Authenticating will increase the [API rate limit](https://developer.github.com/v3/#rate-limiting).
 Any valid token is supported.
 No permissions are required.